2021 Alaska Young Fishermen’s Summit online

 This event will focus on building capacity in the Alaska commercial fishing industry through four evenings of online training.
 The program will feature industry leaders providing insights on fishing business management, the fisheries management process, and the future of Alaska seafood in a changing environment.

-The event will take place evenings from December 6–9.
+The event will take place online in the evenings from December 6–9.

 Monday, December 6 • 6pm